chrissnell/remoteweather/cmd/davis-instruments-forwarder/README.md

 # Davis Instruments Weather Station Forwarder

 A standalone, lightweight forwarder for Davis Instruments weather stations that reads data via serial or network connection and forwards it to a gRPC receiver.
+Network connections use the high-performance gnet library for improved scalability.

 ## Features

 - Supports both serial (USB/RS232) and network (TCP/IP) connections to Davis weather stations
+- Network connections use high-performance gnet event-driven library
 - Forwards weather data using gRPC protocol
 - Minimal resource usage - suitable for embedded hardware (Raspberry Pi, etc.)
 - Configurable via command-line flags or environment variables